srthiru/441-assn1-cloudorgSimulator/README.md

 allows us to specify the configurations of these host machines such as - mipsCapacity, PEs, RAM, Storage and Bandwidth.

 Apart from these physical entities, we also have _Virtual machines_ that gets created and allocated within these physical host machines and _Cloudlets_ that represent the task that needs to be executed on the cloud infrastructure.
+We can also modify the various scheduling and allocation policies of the host machines and virtual machines that control how VMs get allocated and scheduled within the host machines and how Cloudlets get executed within the VMs respectively.

+The framework also allows us to specify the cost components of all these resources that can be used to understand how to best utilize the cloud resources to execute different tasks and what are the different allocation and scheduling policies for different scenarios.